-On transfer day, the embryologist will check the embryos and choose the best quality for transfer; the best quality embryo on day 3 is between 6 cells and 8 cells, has even size blastomeres, and no fragmentation.
+On Day 5, the embryologist will choose the best embryo for a fresh transfer.
 The best quality on day 5 embryo is well compacted ICM and even size trophectoderm with plenty of numbers of cells.
-Depending on this criteria, your embryologist will select best one.
 Transferring at the blastocyst stage confers a significant increase in live birth rate per transfer.

 The best quality embryo on day 3: